Pemberton Technologies King Kraken

 Recovery:

 T' shock cord consisted o' nylon tubin' attached t' t' motor mount.
-Avast, me proud beauty!
-Avast!
-This was in turn connected t' t' NC with a snap ring.
-Begad!
-T' generous, quality nylon chute was similarly attached t' t' NC.
+This be in turn connected t' t' NC with a snap ring.
+Aye aye!
+T' generous, arrr, matey, quality nylon chute be similarly attached t' t' NC.

-Except for a minor zipperin' problem noted above, ya bilge rat, t' system worked well.
+Except for a minor zipperin' problem noted above, ya bilge rat, me hearties, me bucko, t' system worked well.

 Flight Rating: 4 out o' 5